telerik/winforms-docs/controls/pipspager/getting-started.md

 ![WinForms PipsPager Getting Started](images/pipspager-getting-started.gif)

 >important When using Bound Mode the PipsPager automatically changes the __Position__ of the BindingSource.
-In unbound mode the __NumberOfPages__ property determines the amount of items and the __SelectedIndexChanged__ events needs to be handled to get notified when the user changes the selected Pips Pager Item.
+In unbound mode, the __NumberOfPages__ property determines the amount of items and the __SelectedIndexChanged__ events need to be handled to get notified when the user changes the selected Pips Pager Item.

-RadPipsPager allows you to navigate the records of any collection by settings its __BindingSource__ property.
+RadPipsPager allows you to navigate the records of any collection by setting its __BindingSource__ property.
 Usually, it is used together with a [RadSlideView]({%slug slideview-overview%}).

 Follow the steps: